 - Always report any offline or online bullying you see to a staff member.

-- Befriend the victim.
+- Befriend the person being bullied.

 1. How do I help my child through bullying?